 - Where to Use: Great for walls and trim

-We’ve talked it up enough, so we'll let the experts share the best taupe paint colors they’re choosing over white.
-After these tips, any loyal white-paint user may just be a convert.
+We tapped a few designers to figure out the best taupe paint colors for your walls.
+After these tips, any loyal white paint user may just be a convert.

 Farrow & Ball Stony Ground